The Art of Small Talk

 Explores the art of small talk through humor and practical advice, featuring topics like developing conversation skills, understanding the psychology behind chit-chat, and real-life small talk examples.
 Notable episodes include insights from celebrities and experts like Amy Poehler and Malcolm Gladwell addressing the importance of casual conversation.

 With Pushkin+ audiobooks, you’ll get access to a new Pushkin+ audiobook every other month.
 That’s 6 free audiobooks a year!
-From March 1 to April 30 (which is National Poetry Month!), listen to Wild and Precious: A Celebration of Mary Oliver narrated by Sophia Bush.
-Pushkin+ subscribers also get access to ad-free listening, exclusive bonus episodes of podcasts like Cautionary Tales, full binges to our top true crime shows like Deep Cover and Valley of Shadows, and more.
-Sign up now on the Wild and Precious Apple show page or at pushkin.com/plus.
+From May 1 to June 30th, listen to Fiasco: The Battle for Boston by Leon Neyfakh.
+Pushkin+ subscribers also get access to ad-free listening, exclusive bonus episodes of podcasts like Cautionary Tales and Revisionist History, full binges to our top shows like Deep Cover and Medal of Honor, and more.
+Sign up now on the Fiasco: The Battle for Boston show page or at pushkin.com/plus.

 See omnystudio.com/listener for privacy information.